Sooner-Rover-Team/Drive/README.md

 ### Science Package

 The Science package has 4 distinct controllable elements.
 The **Left Stick** moves the drill up and down in space.
 The **Right Stick** controls the speed of the drill. **Right Trigger** increases the speed of the vacuum while **Left Trigger** decreases it. **Left Bumper** rotates the carousel clockwise while **Right Bumper** rotates the carousel counterclockwise. **A** attempts to move the carousel one seventh of a rotation, but it is based on time elapsed and may not move the same amout each time.

+## Documentation

+This SoRo component is a new candidate for documentation!
+If you know markdown, and have a good idea about what's going on here, please feel free to [make a new page about it in the docs](https://sooner-rover-team.github.io/soro-documentation/html/new-page-guide.html)! :)

+In addition, this tool has multiple entrypoints with no instructions.
+It may be a good idea to document the usage of this utility for beginners.
+A table or two could help with the controls, too!